techypoint/techypoint.github.io/_posts/create-a-website/2020-05-12-create-a-blog-part1.md

   <img alt="Recreate Website Push" title="Recreate Website Push" src="/assets/img/create-a-website/create-a-blog-part1/recreate_website_push.png"/>
 </div>

-You can check your website and it needs to be work perfectly.
+You can check website and it needs to be work perfectly.

 In Part 1, we are successfully able to recreate our website using Jekyll.